 Thankfully however, the tide is turning.
 With homeowners and designers rediscovering the beauty of sustainable, natural materials, natural wood is making its way back into our homes and is set to become a huge trend for 2014.

 Shutters are an excellent way of getting wood on your walls and are far more subtle (and cheaper) than panelling.
-Shutterly Fabulous’ Poplar shutters come with the option of being FSC certified.
+Shutterly Fabulous’ Poplar shutters are also sourced from sustainable forests.